-Grandparents play an important part in the lives of their grandchildren, and it’s usually a positive thing if they can stay in touch with them after there has been a separation or divorce.
+Grandparents play an important part in the lives of their grandchildren.
+It’s usually a positive thing if they can stay in touch with them after there has been a separation or divorce.

 I used to see my grandchildren, but now I am not allowed to.
 What rights do I have?

 Grandparents have no automatic right to be part of their grandchild’s life.
-Mediation can help reduce conflict between family members after separation or divorce, and it is often the best way to resume contact.
+Family mediation can help reduce conflict between family members after separation or divorce.
+It is often the best way to resume contact.

-As a last resort, the court can be approached to make a child arrangement order.
+As a last resort, a court can be approached to make a child arrangement order.
 This will happen if the court considers it to be in the child’s best interests.

 How can I help my grandchildren cope with changes in their lives now their parents have separated?